shopware/docs/guides/plugins/apps/starter/product-translator.md

 git remote set-url origin <myrepo.git>
 ```

-The App-Template contains a basic symfony application to get started with app development.
+The app template contains a basic symfony application to get started with app development.
 Call `composer install` to fetch all required dependencies.

-Modify the `APP_NAME` in the env to your app name`./.env` to ensure the app can be installed to a shop later.
+Modify the `APP_NAME` in the env to your app name`./.env` to ensure the app can be installed to a store later.
 Also configure the `DATABASE_URL` to point to your database, and choose an `APP_SECRET`:

 {% code title=".env" %}